rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 - The data type of domain includes string, character, time, date, currency, etc. The value of the attribute must be available in the corresponding domain.

 #### Entity Integrity Constraints
-- The entity integrity constraint states that primary key value can't be null.
+- The entity integrity constraint states that the primary key value can't be null.
 - This is because the primary key value is used to identify individual rows in relation and if the primary key has a null value, then we can't identify those rows.
 - A table can contain a null value other than the primary key field.